 Key Risk Factors for Heart Disease

 Risk factors are divided into two groups.
-Some you can’t change, like age and family history.
+Some things you can’t change, like age and family history.
 But there are others you can:

 - Obesity